← All varieties

 Tree

-Tree rather vigorous, with spreading and somewhat upright form.
-Twigs moderately stout, nearly straight, with short internodes.
+Tree vigorous (Hedrick) to rather vigorous (Beach), with a spreading and somewhat upright form.
+Twigs moderately stout, nearly straight; internodes short.
 Bark bright brownish-red.
-Lenticels roundish, often conspicuous, scattering, and small.
-Buds medium size, appressed, obtuse, short, and pubescent.
-Leaves medium size, somewhat narrow; the base of the petioles is often conspicuously streaked with red.
+Lenticels roundish, often conspicuous, scattering, small.
+Buds medium size, appressed, obtuse, short, pubescent.
+Leaves medium size, somewhat narrow (Beach); the base of the petioles is often conspicuously streaked with red (both sources).
+Beach notes that, as tested in New York, the tree comes into bearing young and gives promise of being very productive; it is strong-growing and healthy.

 Fruit

-Size and Form: Fruit large, with broadly roundish form, often rather conical, sometimes broadly ribbed, and pretty regular and uniform in shape.
+Size and Form: Fruit large.
+Form broadly roundish (Beach) to round (Hedrick), often rather conical, sometimes broadly ribbed, pretty regular and uniform.

-Cavity: Large, acute to acuminate, deep and broad; usually smooth and symmetrical, sometimes slightly furrowed, occasionally prominently lipped.
+Cavity: Large, acute to acuminate (Beach) or acute (Hedrick), deep, broad, usually smooth and symmetrical, sometimes slightly furrowed, occasionally prominently lipped (Beach) or occasionally lipped (Hedrick).

-Calyx: Small, partly open or closed; lobes rather narrow and acute.
+Calyx: Small, partly open or closed.
+Lobes rather narrow, acute.

-Basin: Small, shallow, obtuse to somewhat abrupt, nearly smooth, and a little wrinkled.
+Basin: Small, shallow, obtuse to somewhat abrupt (Beach) or obtuse and abrupt (Hedrick), nearly smooth and a little wrinkled (Beach) or smooth and wrinkled (Hedrick).

-Skin: Moderately thick and tough, smooth.
-Prevailing color green or yellowish, becoming yellow.
-Usually partly covered with a thin pinkish-red blush upon which red areolar dots with russet or whitish center are often seen; commonly the dots are whitish and often submerged.
-Calyx tube long and funnel-form.
-Stamens median to nearly marginal.
+Skin: Moderately thick (Beach) or thick (Hedrick), tough, smooth.
+Ground color rather bright green becoming yellow (Beach), or described as yellow with a pleasing commingling of green (Hedrick); prevailing color green or yellowish.
+Usually partly covered with a thin pinkish-red blush upon which there are red, areolar dots with russet or whitish centers; commonly the dots are whitish and often submerged.
+The overall effect is described as somewhat more handsome than Rhode Island Greening (Hedrick).

 Season